 - Adequacy of disclosure and governance: Appraisal and quasi-appraisal matters also often involve allegations of inaccurate and incomplete disclosure to investors.
 We assess allegations focusing on disclosure issues in proxy filings, such as failure to make disclosures that were directly relevant to shareholders’ decision to approve a merger.
 We have also addressed the extent to which change of control provisions in a credit agreement of a firm could affect the ability of the firm to attract bidders.

-- AG Feature Finding “True North” in Recent Delaware Appraisal Cases: Is It the Market or the Model?
+- Forum Finding “True North” in Recent Delaware Appraisal Cases: Is It the Market or the Model?

 - Related Practice Business Enterprise Valuation

 Martin Marietta Materials, Inc. v.
 Vulcan Materials Company

 - Featured Expert Jeffrey A. Cohen Managing Principal, Chicago

 - Featured Expert Thomas Lys Eric L. Kohler Emeritus Chair in Accounting and Professor of Accounting Information & Management, Kellogg School of Management, Northwestern University; Professor of Law (by courtesy), Northwestern University Law School